CDCgov/prime-reportstream/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Security
 - [ ] Did you check for sensitive data, and remove any?
 - [ ] Have you ensured logging does not contain sensitive data?
-- [ ] Are additional approvals needed for this change?
+- [ ] Have you received any additional approvals needed for this change?
 - [ ] Are there potential vulnerabilities or licensing issues with any new dependencies introduced?

 ### Process